SamVegaEs/Pichia_assemblies_PhD/README.md

 The folder polished is not present, so I have to create it before going on with the Merging of both assemblies.

+NOTE: HYBRID ASSEMBBLY was stopped at this point.
+The rest is yet to do in case we are interested in the future.

+# Re-run BUSCO

 Repeat the run of Quast and busco were run to assess the effects of pilon on assembly quality, but in this case using the data from saccharomycetales_odb9, since it's Pichia's order.